 We should be able to fix our stuff when it breaks.
-That means getting the companies who make our stuff, to give us the right to repair our stuff.

-We should be able to fix our stuff when it breaks.
 We need easy access to the information, tools, resources and third party repair shops it takes to fix our cell phones, appliances, electronics and other equipment.
 That means working together to get the companies who make our stuff, to give us the right to repair our stuff.
 When they do, it will be better for the planet, better for our budgets, and things will work the way they are supposed to.

 The Latest on Right to repair

 What does Apple’s reversal on Right to Repair mean?

 Five reasons why the Oregon legislature should pass Right to Repair